Bushfires in the Australian Capital Territory: 1904

 In December 1904 there were widespread fires across NSW.
 One in particular burnt large tracts of what is today the ACT.This fire crossed the Murrumbidgee River about noon Sunday, 1st January at a spot known as Horseshoe Bend, and was stopped the same day behind Gungahlin Homestead.
 This fire travelled through Kilby's at the falls, the southern edge of the fire entering the Territory somewhere near where Mr. Shepard now resides, and travelled in an easterly direction.
 Heavy losses of fencing and stock resulted, buildings destroyed including outbuildings and Kilby's homestead, the old store at Ginninderra and odd buildings at Ginninderra Station.

-1904
+1906

 January 1906 saw a bushfire in the Naas area, to the south of the Territory.
 This fire included a reported entrapment of a number of firefighters.

 1909

 Multiple fires around both Hall and Bungendore.
-During this period, a nearby weather station at Quenbeyan recorded the highest maximum and minimum temperature on record at the time - 105.5°F (40.8°C) maximum and 69.8°F (21°C) minimum.
+During this period, a nearby weather station at Queanbeyan recorded the highest maximum and minimum temperature on record at the time - 105.5°F (40.8°C) maximum and 69.8°F (21°C) minimum.